whussain2/ShinyAIM/README.md

 ![](www/image.png)

-The application is hosted on Shinyapps.io here: https://chikudaisei.shinyapps.io/shinyaim/
+The application is hosted on Shinyapps.io here: https://chikudaisei.shinyapps.io/shinyaim/ The manuscript describing the application is published in Plant Direct Jouranl and can be found here https://doi-org.libproxy.unl.edu/10.1002/pld3.91

 The application can be run  locally with just one command in R software or RStudio:</p>
 ```